Welcome to Well Planned Journey!

 I’ve spent years exploring and roadtripping national parks, going on hikes, camping on the weekends.
 And of course, exhaustively researching things along the way.

-I’m probably a lot more like you than you think.
+But aside from my over the top planning tendencies, I’m probably a lot more like you than you think.

 I work a full-time job with limited vacation days.
 I do most of my travel on weekends or holidays.